supersasank/NeighbourHood-Map/readme.md

 * Google maps and Forsquare errors are handled gracefully.

 ## How to View This App
-1. Clone or Download the source code from my repo at GitHub: https://github.com/supersasank/NeighbourHood-Map.git in your browser.
+1. Clone or Download the source code from my repo at GitHub: https://github.com/supersasank/NeighbourHood-Map.git .
 2. Extract the files
 3. Open index.html